alleynz/homelab-wol-relay/README.md

 with the image shown on the GitHub package page.

-The relay must share `cosmos-app-default` with Guacamole so it can receive Guacamole's UDP broadcast.
+The relay must share the same docker network with Guacamole so it can receive Guacamole's UDP broadcast.

 After editing the configuration, restart the container in Cosmos.